guetmatt/aiweb_task3/README.md

     > flask --app channel.py register

-5. Now start the client (new shell of shell from 4.)
+5. Start the flask client (new shell or shell from 4.)

     > python client.py

 6. Open the client, link is displayed after client start (e.g., http://localhost:5005)

+7. Start the React client

+There is no complete react client (yet), but you can use the react-client.html file as a starting point.
+Simply open it in your browser locally.

-## Creating your own client
+## Creating your own flask channel

-1. Set variables in the client code
+1. Set variables in the channel code
 2. Modify the code

 # Deploying on the server